 About This Website

 I began this website on June 1, 2019.
 I did so as an outpouring of my desire to teach others the Word of God, and to share updates on my writing.
-I post new blog articles at least once a week.
+I post new blog articles about 3 or 4 times a month.
 These often take the form of a Bible study, book review, or reading plan.
 Some of the things you can expect include,

 - A recognition of the Bible as the inspired Word of God